 What are the devices supporting eSIM?

 This list can change as more eSIM-compatible devices are released into the market.
-As of July 2020, the list of eSIM compatible devices are as follows:
+As of February 2021, the list of eSIM compatible devices is as follows:

 - iPhone 11